Collective phase description of oscillatory convection: Phase description of oscillatory Hele-Shaw convection

-where $\Theta$ and $\Omega$ are the collective phase and collective frequency, respectively~\footnote{It is well known how the convection in the Hele-Shaw cell depends on the Rayleigh number, so that the existence of stable time-periodic solutions to Eq.~(\ref{eq:X}) is also well established (see Ref.~\cite{ref:bernardini04} and also references therein).}.
-Inserting Eq.~(\ref{eq:X_X0}) into Eq.~(\ref{eq:X}) and Eq.~(\ref{eq:P_X}), we find that $X_0(x, y, \Theta)$ satisfies the following equation:
+where $\Theta$ and $\Omega$ are the collective phase and collective frequency, respectively~\footnote{ The dependence of the convection in the Hele-Shaw cell on the Rayleigh number is well known, and the existence of stable time-periodic solutions to Eq.~(\ref{eq:X}) is also well established (see Ref.~\cite{ref:bernardini04} and also references therein). }.
+The time-periodic solution $X_0(x, y, \Theta)$ has the $2\pi$-periodicity with respect to $\Theta$, i.e., $X_0(x, y, \Theta + 2\pi) = X_0(x, y, \Theta)$.
+Inserting Eq.~(\ref{eq:X_X0}) into Eq.~(\ref{eq:X}) and Eq.~(\ref{eq:P_X}), we find that $X_0(x, y, \Theta)$ satisfies

 where